Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 fullsizeoutput_63a5

-These old bungalows are now fantastically expensive — you can rent one for about $13,000 USD per month.
+These old bungalows are now fantastically expensive — but wow, can they be beautiful inside.

 Botanic Gardens